 As far as recent inventions go, the advantages of 3D printing make it one of the most promising technologies.

 Through creating layers, 3D printing opens a whole new way in which products are created and it offers a lot of advantages compared to the usual traditional manufacturing methods.
-In the main, the advantages of 3D are that it reduces the time in which it takes to get a product manufactured, and that it removes any constraints that are often experienced through the usual traditional manufacturing methods.
+In the main, the advantages of 3D printing are that it reduces the time in which it takes to get a product manufactured, and that it removes constraints that are often experienced through the usual traditional manufacturing methods.

 There are many different types of 3D printing technologies available, but the benefits of 3D printing discussed here are applicable to the whole industry.
 Through fast design, high levels of accuracy and the ability to make informed decisions, the following 3D printing advantages make this technology a real prospect for businesses but also highlight its importance in future production techniques.